-\textbf{Friend Recommendation.} Conducting friend recommendations in location-based social networks (LBSN) contributes to enhancing user experience, stemming from the increased likelihood of users becoming friends when they frequently check in or visit similar types of locations together~\cite{bao2015recommendations}. \textit{Formally, existing works often present friend recommendation tasks as social relationship inference, where the probability of two users becoming friends is determined based on their historical check-in trajectories and social relationship networks.
-Some works extend this to top-k friend recommendations.}
+\textbf{Friend Recommendation.} Friend recommendation in location-based social networks (LBSN) enhances user engagement by capitalizing on the correlation between frequent co-visitation and social formation~\cite{bao2015recommendations}. \textit{Formally, literature typically frames this task as social relationship inference, estimating friendship probability based on historical check-in trajectories and existing social networks.
+Certain studies extend this objective to top-k friend recommendation.}